Aliases for SMARCA2 Gene

 - SWI/SNF-Related Matrix-Associated Actin-Dependent Regulator Of Chromatin A2 3

 The protein encoded by this gene is a member of the SWI/SNF family of proteins and is highly similar to the brahma protein of Drosophila.
 Members of this family have helicase and ATPase activities and are thought to regulate transcription of certain genes by altering the chromatin structure around those genes.
 The encoded protein is part of the large ATP-dependent chromatin remodeling complex SNF/SWI, which is required for transcriptional activation of genes normally repressed by chromatin.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene, which contains a trinucleotide repeat (CAG) length polymorphism. [provided by RefSeq, Jan 2014]

 GeneCards Summary for SMARCA2 Gene

 SMARCA2 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily A, Member 2) is a Protein Coding gene.
-Diseases associated with SMARCA2 include Nicolaides-Baraitser Syndrome and Schimke Immunoosseous Dysplasia.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and C-MYB transcription factor network and Transcription Ligand-dependent activation of the ESR1/SP pathway.
+Diseases associated with SMARCA2 include Nicolaides-Baraitser Syndrome and Coffin-Siris Syndrome 1.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and C-MYB transcription factor network.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and transcription regulatory region DNA binding.
 An important paralog of this gene is SMARCA4.

 UniProtKB/Swiss-Prot Summary for SMARCA2 Gene